raphaelaussenac/forestdiversity/README.md

 ## Package to compute forest diversity index in IMaestro project

 Outputs of model/data must be matrix with a line for each year/species/DBH.

-Variables recorded must at least year, species, DBH and a weight.
+Variables recorded must be at least year, species, DBH and a weight.

 Hereafter, Size = DBH